KQM-git/SRL/docs/characters/wind/bronya.md

 ---
+description: |-
-description: Heir apparent to the Supreme Guardian of Belobog.
-She possesses pride befitting of a princess, but also has the determination and integrity of a soldier.
+  Heir apparent to the Supreme Guardian of Belobog.
+  She possesses pride befitting of a princess, but also the determination and integrity of a soldier.
 ---

 import char from '@site/src/data/characters/Bronya.json'